esamattis/geekslides/README.markdown

-The original slides are hosted here for now: http://melmacian.net:1337/
+The original slides are hosted here for now: http://melmacian.net:1337/ navigate with arrow keys

-And the controller interface can be found from here: http://melmacian.net:1337/manage
+The remote controller interface can be found from here: http://melmacian.net:1337/manage

 But beware!
-There might be several people controlling the slides! :) :)
+There might be several people controlling the slides! :)

 ## Installing and hacking